attila-lendvai/openwrt-auto-extroot/README.md

 to its [LuCI interface](http://192.168.1.1) to set up an Internet upstream, and then it will automatically continue installing packages, finishing the whole process, and then do a final reboot.

+# Troubleshooting

+* If the build doesn't yield a firmware file: if there's not enough space in the flash of the target device to install all the requested packages then the OpenWRT ImageBuilder silently skips that target.
+Remove some packages from the build and try again.